 A Medical View

 The Atma on MutationsThe Atma believe that mutations are a manifestation of extreme internal imbalance, permanent afflictions brought on by too much imbalance for too long a time.
 Exactly what is where their theory gets muddied but the Atma Medikari try their best to assign most mutation one or two traits that they embody; tumors being wet, an extra finger being warm.
 It doesn't always make sense, but that doesn't stop them from trying.
 The Medikari advice that the best way to avoid mutations is to avoid imbalance: diet and careful environmental immersions as required.
 Read more about Atma - the Science of the Balanced Body

 The Deva on MutationThe Deva theorize that mutations are brought on when external elements infiltrate the body and grow inside of them.
 They are unnatural invasions of the human body, akin to parasites or infections.
-As the premiere surgeons of Araea, they are more willing to deal with mutations in a more aggressive manner, believing them to have a cure just like any venom or illness.
-They haven't found it yet, but they have grown skilled at amputation and reconstructive surgery for minor or sometimes deforming mutations.
+As the premier surgeons of Araea, they are more willing to deal with mutations more aggressively, believing them to have a cure just like any venom or illness.
+They haven't found it yet, but they have grown skilled at amputation and reconstructive surgery for minor or deforming mutations.